uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

   - Print spare copies of each worksheet in case students make mistakes and need a new one.
   - Use the **Black and White (2 possible binary values)** colouring option, **not** the option which says "in Run Length Encoding".
-  - Students can instead use a black crayon or felt tip pen, but easily erasable pencils work much better for the first time students do this activity.
+  - Students can instead use a black colouring pencil, crayon, or felt tip pen, but easily erasable pencils work much better for the first time students do this activity.

 {panel end}